UF4007/ioManager/README.md

 - **Channel-based Communication**: Golang-style channels and async channels for inter-coroutine communication and inter-thread communication
 - **RAII Friendly**: Resource management follows RAII principles for safety and reliability
 - **High Performance**: Close to the speed of native C++ coroutines, supporting more than 100M coroutines per second switch speed in a single thread
+- **Stackful coroutines**: The same future/promise awaiter was used in stackless coroutines; stackless runs faster, stackful is more widely used—we want both!

 ## Table of Contents